duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_templates_overview.md

 In this context, the [Base](#base-template-group) template group is a minimal container template that accepts totally custom markup.
 Because of this, the Base template group is **a complete last-resort** because of the amount of work up front, and difficult maintenance over time.

-**Please hold off from using the Base template group until you've contacted us.** We hope we'll be able to save you from ongoing, manual maintenance of your Instant Answer display.
+**Please hold off from using the Base template group until you've contacted us.** We hope to save you from ongoing, manual maintenance of your Instant Answer display.
 Additionally, knowing where our templates fall short helps us understand where we can improve our existing set of templates.

 <!--
 Examples of Instant Answers that do not fit into any template groups: